-How Microgrids Operate
+Learn How Microgrids Operate

 As the world’s demand for energy grows, microgrids are becoming increasingly important.
 The U.S. Department of Energy (DOE) describes them as localized grids that are able to disconnect from traditional ones and operate autonomously.

 These localized, small-scale, power grids operate independently from the main electrical network.
 They are increasingly being used to boost the amount of power in remote areas.
 In addition, they act as a back-up for mission critical buildings like hospitals, or data centers.

-Microgrids and Commercial Real Estate
+Emergence of Microgrids and Commercial Real Estate

 The advantages of these microgrids are seeping into the minds of real estate developers and investors alike.
 These smart energy upgrades represent a way to add value to premium properties serving high demand customers.

-Three Potential Real Estate Benefits of Microgrids
+3 Commercial Real Estate Benefits & Advantages of Microgrids

-Improved Power Reliability – Microgrids with multiple generation sources provides diversity and therefore greater reliability.
+1. Improved Power Reliability – Microgrids with multiple generation sources provides diversity and therefore greater reliability.
 Connecting a microgrid to the larger grid simply means increased power dependability.

-Lower Energy Costs –Microgrids connected to the larger grid can use power from that grid, especially when prices are cheaper than the microgrid.
+2. Lower Energy Costs –Microgrids connected to the larger grid can use power from that grid, especially when prices are cheaper than the microgrid.
 Conversely, the use of the microgrid are maximized when prices from the larger grid are higher.

-Energy Efficient – Microgrids with multiple generation sources are more efficient through renewable sources, eliminate the transmission and distribution energy losses, and have the capability to recover and use heat locally.
+3. Energy Efficient – Microgrids with multiple generation sources are more efficient through renewable sources, eliminate the transmission and distribution energy losses, and have the capability to recover and use heat locally.
 This results in higher energy efficiency and lower carbon production.